solidi/hl-mods/workspace/plan/idea.md

 ## Upgrades

-1. Use hi-definition models in place of lower resolution models
+1. Unless otherise noted, use hi-definition models in place of lower resolution models
+1. Borrow CIR beta 2 models with ice over effect to this mod

 ## Outline